KristopherKubicki/video2data/README.md

 ## Deep Audio Recognition
 There are breakthroughs every day in this space.
 The newest models detect common sounds very well: music, glass breaking, gunshots, humans.
 Speech to Text is coming in a big way too.
-## Very Advanced Scene Recognition
+## Natural Scene Recognition
 Some of the newest models can describe any image in exacting, deep detail.
 We will see these soon.

 # Contributing

-I am actively developing v2d and plan to incorporate many advanced features.
+I am actively developing v2d and plan to incorporate many new features.
 If you would like to participate in its development, please feel free to issue a PR or reach out!

 # Thanks